Skip to main content

 A compromised back position during the Standing Calf Stretch puts your spine under unnecessary shear force.
 Brace your core and maintain a neutral spine throughout the movement.

-Leaning too far forward.
+Leaning too far forward and losing balance.

 Isometric holds like the Standing Calf Stretch build strength at specific joint angles.
 This mistake changes the angle and reduces how hard your Gastrocnemius has to work.
 Lock into position and hold it.